 His wife Esther (they married in 1829) was listed as running a lodging house in 1865 and she died in 1887.

-Although the works are described as “extensive” and “important”, aside from some marked bricks only three marked pieces of stoneware have been recorded.
-They are a small jug in the British Museum that was in the V & A Brown Muggs exhibition (catalogue page 74/183), and a loving cup and a shaving mug in private collections.
-All items might have been considered to be from Stiff’s Lambeth pottery if they hadn't been marked.
-These confirmed Crickmay products may enable us to attribute additional unmarked “London style” items
+Although the works are described as “extensive” and “important”, aside from some marked bricks only four marked pieces of stoneware have been recorded.
+They are a small jug in the British Museum that was in the V & A Brown Muggs exhibition (catalogue page 74/183), a large (six pints) jug, a loving cup and a shaving mug all in private collections.
+All items might have been considered to be from Stiff's Lambeth pottery if they hadn't been marked.
+These confirmed Crickmay products may enable us to attribute additional unmarked “London style” items.

 2 pint jug in British Museum, sprigs copied from Stiff